Low power consumption home backup server project🔗

 Creation of the RAID array

-Here are the instructions to build a RAID1 array with mdadm.
+Here are the instructions to build a RAID1 array with mdadm

 Some explanations:

-After creation, a device named /dev/md127 will be available as a raw disk device.
+will be available as a raw disk device.
 The array is in building mode as you can see:

 Once it is built, we can have a little more details of its state with the following command: